 For most customers Direct Debit is the easiest way to pay.
 When a Direct Debit is set up, your rent is taken automatically from your bank or building society account on a date that you choose.

 There are no fees for this, and it can help you to avoid missing a payment.
-You can request a Direct Debit form through our website www.irwellvalley.co.uk.
+You can request a Direct Debit form through our website www.irwellvalley.co.uk or by contacting us on 0300 561 1111.